dfrnt-labs/terminusdb-docs-static/src/app/docs/document-ui-template/page.md

 ## Run a Dashboard Example in Code Sandbox

-`terminusdb-documents-ui-templates` are a collection of hooks to connect with the TerminusCMS server and a number of templates (components) for building a dashboard.
+`terminusdb-documents-ui-templates` are a collection of hooks to connect with the TerminusDB server and a number of templates (components) for building a dashboard.

 The sandbox features an example and how to use the components and hooks to assemble your pages.